wildpiggie/Kotlin-JsonLibrary/README.md

 ### Visitors

 This library's classes support visitors.
-Visitors allow us to perform an operation on a group of objects by visiting every object in a given hierarchy.
+Visitors allow us to perform an operation on a group of JSON Elements by visiting every element in a given hierarchy.
 The following methods exist in the visitor interface:
 - `visit(jsonLeaf: JsonLeaf<*>)` : Visits JSON Leaf elements.
 - `visit(jsonComposite: JsonComposite)` : Visits JSON Composite elements.
 - `visit(name: String, jsonElement: JsonElement): Boolean` : Visits JSON Elements with knowledge of their associated property names.
-- `endVisit(jsonComposite: JsonComposite)` : Used to indicate the that a visitor is ending its visit of a certain composite.
+- `endVisit(jsonComposite: JsonComposite)` : Used to indicate that a visitor is ending its visit of a certain composite.

 And all JSON elements have the following methods to accept visitors:
 - `accept(visitor: Visitor)`
 - `accept(visitor: Visitor, name: String): Boolean`

-`JsonObject.getValuesOfProperty(propertyName: String): List<JsonElement>` is a method in the JSON library that obtains a list of JSON element with the given name, inside a certain jsonObject.
+The library also contains methods that use these visitors to search through the JSON Object hierarchy. `JsonObject.getValuesOfProperty(propertyName: String): List<JsonElement>` is one of these methods, it obtains a list of JSON elements with the given name, inside a certain JsonObject:
-This method is implemented using visitors:

 ```kotlin
 fun JsonObject.getJsonObjectWithProperties(properties: List<String>): List<JsonObject> {